EzzatELshazly/Magento-installation/README2.md

 ```
   - Save the file, then exit.
 > [!NOTE]
->  Important note don’t forget to change your server name to your actual name in my case I used `localhost`.
+>  Don’t forget to change your server name to your actual name in my case I used `localhost`.

 ### Install OpenSearch:
 ```